Frobenius light cone and the shift unitary: Frobenius perspective

-This has a clear interpretation in terms of symmetry, since $\mathcal{S}_i$ corresponds to applying the reflection symmetry $R$ to the region $x\in [L+1,3L]$, similar to a string order parameter.
-This is in fact the order parameter that is used to detect SPT phases with inversion symmetry \cite{Pollmann2012}.
-As required, only the boundaries between the identity region and inversion region in $\mathcal{S}_i$ will evolve under inversion-symmetric and separable dynamics.
-Using this, one can straightforwardly generalize the proof of Theorem \ref{thm:super2} using $\mathcal{S}_i$ and $\mathcal{S}_f$ in place of $\mathcal{R}_i$ and $\mathcal{R}_f$ and considering symmetry-preserving dynamics.
+As required, only the boundaries between the identity region and inversion region in $\mathcal{S}_i$ evolve under inversion-symmetric and separable dynamics.
+Using this, one can straightforwardly prove the same results as in Theorem \ref{thm:super2} using $\mathcal{S}_i$ and $\mathcal{S}_f$ in place of $\mathcal{R}_i$ and $\mathcal{R}_f$ and considering symmetry-preserving dynamics. {Therefore, if not for the unconventional separability condition we enforced, this alternative proof would exactly resemble that of the hardness of generating SPT phases.}

 As a final remark on the connection between the shift operation and SPT phases, we note that the shift is in fact an SPT entangler, meaning that acting with shift on a state belonging to a trivial phase can result in a state belonging to a non-trivial SPT phase \cite{SPT_lineardepth15, Chen2023}.
 Using known results on the hardness of preparing SPT states, this implies that the shift is hard to implement when certain symmetries are enforced.
 However, as we have demonstrated, the shift is hard to implement even without enforcing symmetries, and this does not follow immediately from its status as an SPT entangler.
 In a sense, the discussion in this section is meant to interpret this unconditional hardness of implementing the shift in terms of SPT physics.
 Going forward, we believe that there are more connections to be made between quantum cellular automata and SPT phases.